 Preparing the Lentils

-As with any lentils pick the red lentils over and discard any gnarly ones or stones.
+Step 1.
+As with any lentils, pick the red lentils over and discard any gnarly ones or stones.
 Your teeth with thank you.

-While this red lentil dal is completely delicious on it's own I love adding silky roasted eggplant cubes to mine.
-I pop them in the oven before I begin cooking the lentils and find they are ready pretty much at the same time the dal is.
+While this red lentil Dahl is completely delicious on its own, I love adding silky roasted eggplant cubes to mine.
+I pop them in the oven before I begin cooking the lentils and find they are ready pretty much at the same time the Dahl is.
 Cubed pumpkin, carrot or sweet potato also works beautifully.
 You will just have to adjust their cooking times.

 Yes!
 Once cooled completely, you can pop your dal in to a sealed, freezer-friendly container safely for up to 3 months.
 NOTE: Dal will keep in the fridge for only a few days.